huan/gas-freshdesk/README.md

-# GasFreshdesk - OO Class for Freshdesk API
+# GasFreshdesk - Javascript OO Class for Freshdesk API
 GasFreshdesk is a easy to use Freshdesk API Class for GAS(Google Apps Script)

 Github: https://github.com/zixia/gas-freshdesk